La Santa de Beograd, Savamala quarter by Giom Olbi Remed

 Mural in Savamala quarter by Aleksandar Maćašev, 2013

-Mikser festival ended some time ago, and thanks to the initiative and action of creative people this year several new artistic details appeared in neglected neighborhood of Savamala, primarily a large mural painted on the facade of the building in 51 “Karadjordjeva” street.
+Mikser festival ended some time ago, and thanks to the initiative and action of creative people this year several new artistic details appeared in the neglected neighborhood of Savamala, primarily a large mural painted on the facade of the building in 51 “Karadjordjeva” street.
 The new mural titled “Waiting for the sun” is a work of Aleksandar Maćašev, and it gives a very different impression to passersby captured in nearby ruined and dirty facades of Savamala.